Eastern Partnership: Institutions and aims

 The Eastern Partnership is a forum aiming to improve the political and economic trade-relations of the six Post-Soviet states of "strategic importance" – Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine with the European Union.
 Promotion of human rights and rule of law in former Soviet states has been reported to form the "core" of the policy of the Eastern Partnership.
 The EU draft of the EaP states that: "Shared values including democracy, the rule of law, and respect for human rights will be at its core, as well as the principles of market economy, sustainable development and good governance."
 The Partnership is to provide the foundation for new Association Agreements between the EU and those partners who have made sufficient progress towards the principles and values mentioned.
 Apart from values, the declaration says the region is of "strategic importance" and the EU has an "interest in developing an increasingly close relationship with its Eastern partners..."

 The inclusion of Belarus prompts the question whether values or geopolitics are paramount in the initiative.
 EU diplomats agree that the country's authoritarian president, Alexander Lukashenko, has done little to merit involvement in the policy at this stage.
 But the EU fears Russia will strengthen its grip on Minsk if it is left out.
 There are plans to model the concept on the Stabilisation and Association Process used by the EU in the Balkans, including a possible free trade area encompassing the countries in the region, similar to BAFTA or CEFTA.
 A future membership perspective is not ruled out, either.

-Eastern Partnership Cooperation: Priority Areas
+Priority areas of cooperation

 The key focus of the EU engagement within the Eastern Partnership includes the achievement of tangible results for the citizens in the partner countries.
 The pursuit of tangible outcomes has resulted in 20 deliverables of Eastern Partnership cooperation for 2020.
 They were developed in close consultation with the stakeholders, and include the following: